martijnwetering/Huisdier-app/README.md

 	views/							--> all the views
 		partials/ 					--> all the views that are called by ng-include

-db.js 								--> serverside file for the mongoose database schema's node_modules/						--> all node modules installed with node package manager
+server/                             --> all of the files to be used in production server side
-	express							--> express framework
+    db.js 							--> serverside file for the mongoose database schema's node_modules/					--> all node modules installed with node package manager express						--> express framework
-	mongoose						--> used to interact with mongoDB routes/						        --> map for modules for the different routes server.js 							--> main node file. starts the server and defines all routes etc
+    	mongoose					--> used to interact with mongoDB path                        --> module used to join the client side routes/						    --> map for modules for the different routes server.js 						--> main node file. starts the server and defines all routes etc
 </pre></code>